124938/learning-spark/sql-api-features/README.md

 }
 ~~~

-* Run above program from IDE to see the result
+* Execute above program under IDE to see the result

 ### Launch SBT